 8. Do you like meeting new people?

-I think people have this idea that living on the road is a lonely life, never settling in one spot and making friends.
+Some people have expressed that living on the road seems like a lonely life — never settling in one spot and making friends.
 But that idea is so wrong!
-Since we’ve been on the road, we’ve made deeper connections and friendships in a matter of days than we have with people we’ve known most of our lives.
+Since we’ve been on the road, we’ve made deeper connections and friendships in a matter of days than we have with people that we’ve known most of our lives.

 The nice thing is that if you would rather keep to yourself, that’s okay too!
 You see, when you meet others on the road, you already have a lot in common.
 But if you don’t particularly jive with someone, you can go your own way.
 When you DO have a connection with people you encounter, you skip all the surface crap and dive deep, getting to the good stuff.
 There’s no need to put on a persona; you just be your true self and others do the same.